 - Saffron Benefits

 Interestingly, saffron is very nutritious and good for health.
-Accordingly the saffron therapeutic properties includes reducing blood pressure, preventing heart disease, decreasing cholesterol, and improving mood and energy.
+Accordingly, saffron therapeutic properties include reducing blood pressure, preventing heart disease, decreasing cholesterol, and improving mood and energy.
 Also, as it is full of antioxidants, it helps to prevent cancer.
 Besides, it is helpful in the treatment of the stomach and abdomen.

 However, in addition to its numerous therapeutic properties, excessive use of saffron causes poisoning.
 So that consuming more than 5 grams of saffron in one meal can cause human death.

 Saffron does not grow in lush areas with pleasant weather; it grows in arid lands where there is a significant temperature difference between night and day.
 So the climate of Razavi Khorasan and South Khorasan provinces in Iran is very suitable for this crop.